-You’ve probably heard about how solar energy can reduce your electricity bills, but how much do solar panels really cost?
-The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt, which is relatively consistent across the United States.
+You’ve probably heard about how solar energy can reduce your electricity bills, but what solar panel cost should you expect to see?
+The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt ($/W), which is relatively consistent across the United States.